iturner72/book-notes/reputation_and_power.md

   Organizations and their members in numerous walks of life aim less for profit itself, less for power itself, and more for reputation and the associated benefits that it brings: prestige, status, and authority.
+* 58 To the extent that organizations engage in what sociologist Erving Goffman termed "The arts of impression management," then, the calculus is entirely different from that of "profit maximization" or "rent--seeking."
+  Organizational managers and others committed to the organization's identity may be less concerned with "maximizing" a reputation for some trait and more concerned with preventing severe damage to a reputation that already exists.

+* 58 *Multiple Constituencies as Multiple Overlapping Audiences: Reputation versus Pluralism.* The organizations that bear reputations usually have multiple audiences.
+The stories of reputation to which social scientists are accustomed often fail to appreciate this multiplicity.
+In economics and political science, for instance, scholars have constructed models of reputation in game theory that are premised upon the metaphor of a "chain-store" game.
+A chain of stores may, in a particular locality, face a threat from a competitor.
+In dealing with this threat, the chain store must understand that its actions in this local situation will create a reputation for its likely behavior in similar situations in the future.
+Other potential competitors in other localities will consider this reputation when deciding whether or not to compete in those places.
+Hence, and important equilibrium of these games is for the chain store to "snuff out" the first appearance of a competitor, thereby projecting a reputation for vigilance or toughness, and hence scaring off competition in other locales.
+* 60 Scholars of national bureaucracy in the US have long recognized that agency personnel experience great and direct disutility from being called to "the Hill" to testify, discomfort having little to do with congressional oversight or the threat of congressional action such as budget cuts after the hearing.
+  For many agencies, a legislative setting is the forum where their decisions are most likely to be publicly revealed, discussed, and criticized, and one of the few fora in which these criticisms will be delivered face-to-face.

+* 61 *Faces of Regulatory Power and Their Interdependence.* An understanding of reputation and its meanings among different audiences also permits new windows into regulatory power.
+In the United States and other countries, observers have been as likely to stress the weaknesses of regulatory agencies as they have been to emphasize the power of these organizations.

+* 62 *The Distinctiveness of Regulatory Power.* Much of economic regulation involves a subject acting upon an object, the governance of a "regulated entity" by the empowered "regulator."
+Accordingly, and agent of government exercises regulatory power when it induces the regulated entity to begave in a manner that it would not have behaved, absent the presence or behavior of the regulator.
+Under a pattern of regulatory power, put differently, a regulated entity takes action or inaction that would not have occurred if the regulator were not present or had behaved differently.
+* 63 In its most raw form, a regulator can issue an order for a private actor to "cease and desist" from production, distribution, or marketing of a particular good.
+The regulator can often seize supplies of the good in question or shut down the operations of its producer or marketer.
+* 63 A second, gatekeeping facet of regulatory power emerges in the less visible decisions of economic producers or political combatants not to bring an idea or issue into the arena of political economy.
+A group of investors may decide to pull their capital from a new communications company, fearful that the firm will be too heavily regulated.
+Or a bank decides not to fund a new construction project out of belief that the developer's application for a new construction permit will be denied or delayed.
+* 64 A third, conceptual facet of regulatory power consists in the ability (often unconsciously exercised) of the governing organization to shape fundamental patterns of thought, communication, and learning by its formal and informal definition of concepts, vocabularies, measurements, and standards.

+* 66 *Reputation as Asset: Protection and Maintenance*.
+Identity, and especially its reputational facet, has an asset value.
+Once crystallized, and once recognized, officials with authority in an organization may take measured steps to protect, maintain, and enhance it.

+* 67 *Risk Aversion and Irreversibility of Public Decisions.* The decisions that face many regulators are decisions of timing accompanied by learning.
+An enforcement agency's attorneys must sift through evidence and decide whether to pursue a civil or criminal case against a private entity...
+A central prediction of a reputation-based account is that, on the whole, these sorts of decisions will have an irreversibility attached to them.
+Once the decision is taken &mdash; once the case is litigated and a party is sued, once a wetland or a grazing permit is granted, once a product is approved for marketing &mdash; it is difficult for the regulator to go back on the decision without serious consequences for the agency's reputation...
+This looks like aversion to risk, and in part it is.
+But it is something more.
+It is aversion to reputational damage.

+* 68 *Governance through Networks*.
+Members of a firm, a professional group, a consumer lobby, and other organizations may be invited to participate in the decisions of the agency, or in councils of advice to the agency.

+* 68 *Revisitation Constraints*.
+The near-irreversibility of publlic decisions by reputation-conscious regulators has implications for their behavior after these choices are made.
+Once a decision has been rendered &mdash; having taken longer and having been characterized by more caution due to irreversibility concerns &mdash; the regulator will not wish to revisit it.
+More properly, some actors who were responsible for the decision will not wish to reopen the case.

+* 69 *Different Faces for Different Audiences*.
+An organization's legitimacy may rest upon its "good cop" image, but the sound functioning of its policing activity may frequently require projection of a "bad cop" image to some audiences (regulated firms and industries, for example).

+* 69 *Ambiguity*.
+It is important to emphasize that ambiguity usually exists for many reasons, and that even strategic regulatory ambiguity does not imply any sort of conspiracy.
+It is always difficult to define an organization's identity and to pin it down.

+* 69 *Reputation as a Font of Regulatory Power*.
+Political organizations often pursue both love and fear at the same time, and the resulting tension requires a delicate pattern of equipoise...
+A reputation-bbased account is not a panacea for all that ails the study of regulation.
+Reputation is not a theoretical perspective that characterizes all forms of regulation, or even all forms of regulator.
+Still it does govern some forms, perhaps many forms, and a complicated politics of reputation and organizational image has been a central force in the evolution of pharmaceutical regulation in the US and other countries and continents.

 # PART ONE: ORGANIZATIONAL EMPOWERMENT AND CHALLENGE

+## Chapter 2: Reputation and Gatekeeping Authority: The Federal Food, Drug and Cosmetic Act of 1938 and Its Aftermath

+* 73 Reputation and Power in American pharmaceutical regulation evolved jointly in an extended moment of image making and lawmaking.
+These crucial steps toward the interlacing of reputation and power came in the middle of the New Deal, with the Federal Food, Drug and Cosmetic Act of 1938, its subsequent enforcement by the FDA, and the Supreme Court's decision in *United States v.
+  Dotterweich* (1943) [^2].

+[^2]: Carpenter continually refers to the Federal Food, Drug and Cosmetic Act as
+    "the Act of 1938" or "the 1938 Act."

+* 7?

 # PART TWO: PHARMACEUTICAL REGULATION AND ITS AUDIENCES